Yaniv Valik

 Read more

-The exploitation of ACI is far from an isolated incident.
+The exploitation of Commvault and Brocade is far from isolated incidents.
 In recent months, multiple vulnerabilities in storage and backup solutions have been discovered and actively exploited.
 Examples include:

 CVE-2023-28432: This vulnerability in MinIO’s Multi-Cloud Object Storage framework allows attackers to return all environment variables, including sensitive information like MINIO_SECRET_KEY and MINIO_ROOT_PASSWORD.

-Attackers were caught exploiting the above MinIO vulnerabilities, as reported by CISA.
+Attackers were caught exploiting the above MinIO vulnerability, as reported by CISA.

 CVE-2021-27876: This vulnerability allows unauthorized file access through the Backup Exec Agent.